 The Productivity and Learnability Aspects

 The design is also about considering the market situation of any given application.
-As things stand, the blockchain is still a niche technology that most people are not aware of.
-The technology is still in its earliest stages and it is quite a distance away from being the main technology that most people use.
-Since technology is actively being developed for real-world usage though, designers must grapple with the fact that most people are not comfortable with the technology.
+As things stand, the blockchain is still a niche technology that most people are unaware of.
+The technology is still in its earliest stages, and it is quite a distance away from being the main technology that most people use.
+Since technology is actively being developed for real-world usage, though, designers must grapple with the fact that most people are not comfortable with the technology.

 How Feedback is Handled

 Finally, the issues of system feedback will have to be addressed by designers.
-The blockchain currently faces challenges of providing feedback.
+The blockchain currently faces challenges in providing feedback.
 This is because of the high latency that characterizes the platform.
 Currently, Bitcoin is only capable of doing a fraction of transactions in a second compared to other popular used forms of digital payment.
 For this reason, the latency issue will need to be acknowledged by the designer and communicated to the blockchain user.
 Most users are not aware of the latency issues that come with the platform.
-This is why sufficient communication is needed to give the user confidence that the platform is working.
-System feedback is among the most important aspects of any product that is designed properly.
-For a technology like the blockchain, system feedback will be the key factor in ensuring that there is trust between all parties using the technology.
+This is why good communication is needed to give the user confidence that the platform is working.
+System feedback is among the most critical aspects of any product that is appropriately designed.
+For a technology like a blockchain, system feedback will be the key factor in ensuring that there is trust between all parties using the technology.